xarray-contrib/xarray.dev/src/posts/xarray-kvikio/index.md

 With this `ds.load()` will load directly to GPU memory and `ds` will now contain CuPy arrays.
 At present there are a few limitations:

-1. stores cannot be read with consolidated metadata, and
+1. Zarr stores cannot be read with consolidated metadata, and
-2. compression is unsupported by the backend.
+2. compression is unsupported by the kvikIO backend.

 ## Quick demo